Gaurav-Singh11/DynamicFormWithHive/README.md

-Use Hive/SQLite as a local db
+Use Hive/SQLite as a local DB

 1. Students List Screen:
 - Displays a list of student cards with the following details: name, email, gender.
 - Provides options for editing and deleting each student.